 Craft the Right Message to the Right Audience

 A solid example of knowing your target audience is told by the marketing team behind the Ford F series truck campaign.
-Nearly everyone in American knows the slogan “Built Ford Tough.”
+Nearly everyone in America knows the slogan “Built Ford Tough.”
 When it comes to the marketing of consumer trucks, Ford is the king, and nobody even comes close.
-They’ve had the top selling truck in America for 44 straight years and the top selling overall vehicle for 39 straight years1.
-Which their marketing efforts and their innate ability to understand every single nuance of their target audience, has had much to do with.
+They’ve had the top-selling truck in America for 44 straight years and the top-selling overall vehicle for 39 straight years.
+Which their marketing efforts and their innate ability to understand every single nuance of their target audience, have had much to do with.

 Last, Always Get to the Point